Most production music writers are missing a significant income stream: neighbouring rights royalties.

 Doesn’t this conflict with my current publishing deals?

 Most likely not.
-Standard production music publishing agreement are not in conflict.
+Standard production music publishing agreements are not in conflict.
 You have to specifically give your publisher a power of attorney to collect your neighbouring rights - something we haven’t yet seen with any of our hundreds of our clients.

 I’m a member of BMI / ASCAP / PRS / GEMA etc. shouldn´t my society collect those royalties?